wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 As to demands made under Article 31(2)(b), the Assembly, in specifying the International Preliminary Examining Authority competent for international applications filed with a national Office which is an International Preliminary Examining Authority, shall give preference to that Authority; if the national Office is not an International Preliminary Examining Authority, the Assembly shall give preference to the International Preliminary Examining Authority recommended by that Office.

-### Rule 60 Certain Defects in the Demand or Elections
+### Rule 60---Certain Defects in the Demand or Elections

 ##### 60.1 Defects in the Demand